Kansattica/msync/MANUAL.md

 #### Tab completion

 `msync` comes with tab completion for bash and zsh.
 To use it, simply `source msync_completion.sh` in your .bashrc, .zshrc, or equivalent.
-There's more advice in the file itself.
+There's more advice in the file itself, at `scripts/msync_completion.sh`

 #### The home timeline and notifications